alphagov/registers-tech-docs/source/documentation/about_registers/why_registers.md

 ## Why use a register?

-An register has [distinct characteristics](https://gds.blog.gov.uk/2015/10/13/the-characteristics-of-a-register/) that make it different from a traditional database, for example.
+A register has [distinct characteristics](https://gds.blog.gov.uk/2015/10/13/the-characteristics-of-a-register/) that make it different from a traditional database, for example.

-An register:
+A register:

 * is canonical so it is the only place where government holds that data
 * only contains the data it was created to record and is append-only